 [Section 46H inserted by No. 33 of 1997 s.
 3; amended by No. 67 of 2003 s.
 62.]

 46I.
-Saving
+Operation of this Division, savings as to

 The operation of any provision of this Division is not to be regarded —

-(a) as a breach of contract or confidence or otherwise as a civil wrong;
+(a) as a breach of contract or confidence or otherwise as a civil wrong; or

-(b) as a breach of any contractual provision prohibiting, restricting or regulating the assignment or transfer of assets or the disclosure of information;
+(b) as a breach of any contractual provision prohibiting, restricting or regulating the assignment or transfer of assets or the disclosure of information; or

-(c) as giving rise to any remedy by a party to an instrument or as causing or permitting the termination of any instrument, because of a change in the beneficial or legal ownership of any asset;
+(c) as giving rise to any remedy by a party to an instrument or as causing or permitting the termination of any instrument, because of a change in the beneficial or legal ownership of any asset; or

 (d) as causing any contract or instrument to be void or otherwise unenforceable; or